Trump Will 'Protect' Emergency Declaration If Congress Disapproves, Miller Says

 Trump may have hurt his own case when he said during his announcement Friday: "I could do the wall over a longer period of time.
 I didn't need to do this.
 But I'd rather do it much faster."
 As NPR national political correspondent Mara Liasson explained on Weekend Edition Sunday, Trump "really undercut himself in that speech in the Rose Garden" when he said the emergency wasn't needed.
 "In other words, he's doing this for expedience, not necessity."

-Presidents have invoked emergency powers for decades, but this is the first time one has used an emergency to secure funding for a project that Congress has explicitly declined to find, The New York Times reports.
+Presidents have invoked emergency powers for decades, but this is the first time one has used an emergency to secure funding for a project that Congress has explicitly declined to fund, The New York Times reports.